NUMERICAL ANALYSIS AND APPLIED MATHEMATICS

 accessing databases, on-line repositories of scientific software, and other modalities available through the web.

-Students must know the basic topics provided in the following Courses of the Program: Calculus I, II
+Students must known the basic topics provided in the following Courses of the Program: Calculus I, II, First Course on Programming

-Introduction to scientific computing – Mathematical models, numerical models, algorithms and scientific software - 2h.
+Introduction to scientific calculation – mathematical models, numerical models, algorithms and scientific software - the importance of numerical simulations - the computational science - the technological context-web and scientific computing.
+2h

-Solving an equation – Nonlinear equations and iterative methods, bisection, Newton, secants and hybrids methods - convergence, rate of convergence and stopping criteria - fixed point problem and fixed point method.
+Resolution of an equation - nonlinear equations and iterative methods, bisection, Newton, secant and hybrid methods - convergence, convergence speed and stopping criteria - the fixed point problem and the fixed point method - use of MATLAB for zeros of functions.
 8h

-Data fitting – Lagranian interpolation - interpolation with polynomials - interpolation with linear models - interpolation with piecewise polynomials, splines and Hermite cubics - interpolation with parametric curves - approximation in the sense of least squares - linear least squares - normal equations - statistical applications (linear regression).
-10h
+Data Fitting – Lagrangian interpolation - interpolation with polynomials - interpolation with linear models - interpolation with piecewise polynomials,

-Numeric integration – Basic formulas and composite formulas: rectangular, midpoint, trapezoidal, Simpson - Quadrature with interpolating splines and Hermite cubics – error analysis - adaptive quadrature algorithms – Monte Carlo methods.
+Numerical integration – Basic formulas and composite formulas: rectangular, midpoint, trapezoidal, Simpson - quadrature with splines and hermite cubics – Analysis of the error of composite quadrature formulas - adaptive algorithms for Quadrature – Monte Carlo methods for quadrature - use of MATLAB to solve problems of fitting of data and quadrature.
 4h

 Lectures of the teacher, lecture of the teacher in a computer lab with the support of a tutor, training sessions aimed at problem